wp-plugins/portfolio-slideshow/readme.txt

 == Changelog ==

+0.4.3

+* Links in captions are now clickable.

+* Documented nav="false" attribute.

 0.4.2

 * Include and exclude attributes for shortcode.
-Thanks to Raoni Del PŽrsio from Central WordPress http://www.centralwordpress.com.br for sponsoring this feature.
+Thanks to Raoni Del Persio from Central WordPress http://www.centralwordpress.com.br for sponsoring this feature.

 0.4.1